RaisulislamRimon/project12-used-products-resale-client/README.md

 This project is a client side for the used-products-resale website.It is a simple web application that allows users to sell & buy books online.

-# Users can buy books
+- Buyers can buy books

+- Sellers can sell books

-# Users can sell books
+- Users can advertise their books

-# Users can pay with Stripe payment gateway
+- Buyers can pay with Stripe payment gateway

-# Users can register
+- Users can register/login with email/google

-# Sellers can add books/products to sell via website.
+- Sellers can add books/products to sell via website.

 ## Live Website : https://used-products-resale-b170c.web.app/